Ogden, Utah: History

-Ogden is the closest sizable city to the Golden Spike location at Promontory Summit, Utah, where the First transcontinental railroad was joined in 1869.
+Ogden is the closest sizable city to the Golden Spike location at Promontory Summit, Utah, where the first transcontinental railroad was joined in 1869.
 It was known as a major passenger railroad junction owing to its location along major east–west and north–south routes, prompting the local chamber of commerce to adopt the motto, "You can't get anywhere without coming to Ogden."
 Railroad passengers traveling west to San Francisco from the eastern United States typically passed through Ogden (and not through the larger Salt Lake City to the south).
 However, Amtrak, the national passenger rail system, no longer serves Ogden.
 Passengers who want to travel to and from Ogden by rail must travel via FrontRunner commuter rail to Salt Lake City and Provo.
-Renowned Danish impressionistic writer Hermand Bang died in Ogden in 1912 during a lecture tour in the United States.
+Renowned Danish impressionistic writer Herman Bang died in Ogden in 1912 during a lecture tour in the United States.

 In 1972, The Church of Jesus Christ of Latter-day Saints completed construction of and dedicated the Ogden Utah Temple in Ogden.
 The temple was built to serve the area's large LDS population.
 In 2010, the LDS Church announced they would renovate the Ogden Temple and the adjacent Tabernacle.
 The work which began in 2011 includes an update to the exterior, the removal of the Tabernacle's steeple to make the Temple's steeple a main focus, and a new underground parking garage and gardens.
 The Temple was rededicated in 2014.

 Because Ogden had historically been Utah's second-largest city, it is home to a large number of historic buildings.
 However, by the 1980s, several Salt Lake City suburbs and Provo had surpassed Ogden in population.

 The Defense Depot Ogden Utah operated in Ogden from 1941 to 1997.
 Some of its 1,128 acre have been converted into a commercial and industrial park called the Business Depot Ogden, colloquially known as "BDO".

+Two ships in the United States Navy have been named after the Ogden: USS Ogden (PF-39) in 1943, and USS Ogden (LPD-5) in 1964.
+On September 17, 2024, the National Park Service announced that Ogden had been named a World War II Heritage City.